FIWARE-TMForum/Business-API-Ecosystem/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for February 2019:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for February 2020:

-* Acquired offerings rating: Support for rating acquired offerings by adding a star (0 - 5) rate
+* Open Offerings: Support for publishing open offerings which do not require to be acquired in order to be accessed or downloaded
-* Improved license support: Support for providing advanced license information of published offerings
+* Non-profit deployments: Support to configure 0 as default Revenue Sharing Model for platform owner
-* SLA specification: Support for including SLA metrics in offerings
+* Python 3: Support to Python3 in the Charging Backend component.
-* GE requirements: Include MUST and SHOULD requirements for active GEs as specified by the FIWARE TSC
+* Node 10: Support to Node 10 in Logic Proxy component

 ## Medium term